aguswerdhi/aguswerdhi/README.md

 ## 👋 A Little About Me

 Hi!
-Saya Agus — seorang pengembang web yang suka membangun tampilan antarmuka yang rapi dan fungsional, serta backend yang ringan tapi powerful.
-Saya percaya bahwa kode yang baik itu bukan hanya yang bekerja, tapi juga mudah dibaca dan dirawat.

-Sehari-hari saya ngoding pakai **PHP**, database seperti **MySQL** & **PostgreSQL**, dan saya suka banget styling dengan **TailwindCSS** + **Alpine.js**.
-Kalau sempat, saya suka kasih efek visual pakai **Vanta.js** biar web-nya nggak membosankan. 😄
+I'm Agus — a web developer who enjoys building clean, functional user interfaces and lightweight but powerful backends.
+I believe good code isn’t just about working — it's about being readable and maintainable too.

+Most of the time, I write backend logic in **PHP**, manage data with **MySQL** or **PostgreSQL**, and craft UIs using **TailwindCSS** and **Alpine.js**.
+Whenever possible, I like to add creative touches using **Vanta.js** animations to make things visually interesting. 😄

 ---

 ## 🔧 What I Work With

-- ⚙️ Backend: PHP (biasa dan Laravel)
+- ⚙️ Backend: PHP (Vanilla and Laravel)
 - 🎨 Frontend: HTML, TailwindCSS, Alpine.js
 - 🛢️ Database: MySQL & PostgreSQL
-- ✨ Visual: Vanta.js (karena animasi itu keren)
+- ✨ Visual: Vanta.js (because animation makes things fun)

 ---